On this daySep 09, 1957

-By the morning of September 9, out of the 126 Black children eligible to attend all-white elementary schools in their zones, only 19 Black children matriculated.
+By the morning of September 9, out of the 126 Black children eligible to attend all-white elementary schools, only 19 Black children matriculated.
 Reverend Stroud gathered crowds at Glenn Elementary to preach about the evils of integration, and white people in cars outside of Jones Elementary held signs emblazoned with KKK iconography and Biblical quotes.
 As opposition grew throughout the morning, white mobs crowded the sidewalks and threw rocks and bottles at Black children and their parents who attempted to pass through the crowd.
 By the end of the day, half of the white students at Glenn Elementary School—nearly 250 children—had not arrived, as white parents chose to deny their children education rather than permit them to learn alongside Black children.

 That evening, 300 white people gathered downtown and continued to threaten Black families who sent their children to school.
 They strung an effigy in blackface from a stoplight with a note pinned to its chest that read “this could be you.”
 As the mob around Fehr Elementary grew to at least 400, white people burned two outbuildings located on the property of a Black family that had sent their daughter to the school.
 The mob also continued to burn crosses on lawns of Black families who had dared to enroll their students that morning.

 To learn more about the massive resistance of many white Americans against civil liberties and rights for African Americans, see the Equal Justice Initiative's report, Segregation in America.